andressasiewers/landing-page/README.md

 ## Credits

-- <a href="https://www.theodinproject.com/"> The Odin Project:</a> Design Provided, Color and Fonts images.
+- <a href="https://www.theodinproject.com/"> The Odin Project</a> for design Provided, Color and Fonts images.

+- <a href="https://www.boardlams.com/pages/sticker-options"> BoardLams</a> for text information in secondary-text and stickers images.

+- <a href="https://www.istockphoto.com/br/foto/pranchas-coloridas-em-parede-de-madeira-de-bambu-gm1307041388-397436094?utm_source=unsplash&utm_medium=affiliate&utm_campaign=srp_photos_bottom&utm_content=https%3A%2F%2Funsplash.com%2Fs%2Fphotos%2Fsurfboards&utm_term=surfboards%3A%3A%3A"> Surfboards</a> a image by blanscape.